create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **accessType**: number

 Value from the [X3DConstants](/x_ite/reference/constants-services/#access-type-constants) object describing the accessType (e.g., `X3DConstants.inputOnly`).
-This property is read only.
+This property is read-only.

 #### **dataType**: number

 Value from [X3DConstants](/x_ite/reference/constants-services/#field-type-constants) object describing the field's data type (e.g., `X3DConstants.SFBool`).
-This property is read only.
+This property is read-only.

 #### **name**: string

 A string of the field name (e.g., `"children"`).
-This property is read only.
+This property is read-only.

 #### **value**: boolean | number | string | null | X3DField

 The default value for this field.
-This property is read only.
+This property is read-only.

 #### **appInfo**: string